Skip to Content

 We are so glad that we persevered.
 The rain didn’t dampen our spirits nor did it take anything away from our short hike to the Fairy Glen – one of the most fun, kid-friendly hikes on the Isle of Skye.

-image of kids on the spiral at the Fairy Glen Isle of Skye
+kids running playfully on the spiral at the Fairy Glen Isle of Skye.

 We finished the day by stopping at what was probably the most popular attraction on the Isle of Skye on that rainy day, the Dunvegan Castle and Gardens.

-image of visiting Dunvegan Castle Isle of Skye with Kids
+visiting Dunvegan Castle Isle of Skye with Kids.

 On our final day on the Isle of Skye with kids, we took advantage of our close proximity of our rental house and stopped at Mealt Falls, Lealt Fall and Kilt Rock.
 We also did a portion of the Fingal’s Pinnacles hike, before our drive to Pitlochry.